RS Runtime Security Observability + Control

 Watch sensitive files, configuration paths, and drift-prone binaries with policy scoping.

-• Include and exclude path rules
+• Include and exclude path rules with glob support

-• Policy templates for high-risk files
+• Policy templates for /etc, /usr/bin, and container image layers

 Process Monitoring Control